mautic/developer-documentation-new/docs/rest_api/companies.rst

 POST parameters
 ---------------

 An array of Company arrays.
-Each Company array should contain the same fields as described in `Create Company`_.
+Each Company array contains the same fields as described in the :ref:`Company field properties <get Company field properties>`.

+.. _batch create Companies response:

 Response
 ========

-``Expected Response Code: 201``
+* Returns ``201`` when the request successfully creates new Companies.

 .. code-block:: json